-This website is owned by my wife, Sabine Hartmann,
+This website is owned and managed by Sabine Hartmann,

 In case I become unable to manage this site myself, Sabine Hartmann will take over as its manager.

 Inhaltlich Verantwortliche gemäß § 10 Absatz

 Haftungshinweis: Externe Links überprüfe ich, ehe ich sie in diese Website aufnehme.
 Eine Haftung für ihre Inhalte übernehme ich nicht.
 Für den Inhalt der verlinkten Seiten sind ausschließlich deren Betreiber verantwortlich.

 Alle originalen Inhalte dieser Seiten sind urheberrechtlich geschützt.
 Sie dürfen nur zur privaten Nutzung heruntergeladen werden.

 Diese Website ist optimiert für den Microsoft Internet Explorer 11, für eine Bildschirmauflösung von 1680 x 1050 Pixel und eine Farbtiefe von 32 Bit.
 Einige Versionen anderer Browser können Schwierigkeiten mit der Darstellung der richtigen Schriftgrößen haben.

 When I started my new website on April 12, 2006, it was meant as an experiment.
 I had no idea what the Internet community at large would find at all interesting.
 All I was sure of was that information about me and my books would not be enough.
 The pages would have to offer "content", and the search engines would have to dig it up before anyone would be able to reach it.
 Only then the website stood any chance of attracting readers who did not come for my sake.